ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

     rope_traditional: bool = False
 ```

-This will be loaded from a JSON file and used to configure the model -- both layer parameters
-like `rms_norm_eps` and structure like `num_hidden_layers`.
+This will be loaded from a JSON file and used to configure the model, including layer parameters like `rms_norm_eps` and structure like `num_hidden_layers`.

-This translates naturally into a ``Codable`` struct in Swift with a few details:
+This translates naturally into a `Codable` struct in Swift with a few details:

-- the keys in the JSON file will be `snake_case` -- the simplest way to accomodate that is to specify `CodingKeys` to name them explicitly
+- The keys in the JSON file will be `snake_case`.
+The simplest way to accommodate that is to specify `CodingKeys` to name them explicitly.
-- some of the parameters have default values
+- Some of the parameters have default values.

 ```swift
 public struct GemmaConfiguration: Codable, Sendable {